-series.
+Twenty experiments were conducted for each series.
+In each experiment a tokenvalue table, which is randomly generated, is applied to both series.
 This table allows for four buyers and four sellers each with four units of tokens to trade.
-The 20 token-value tables (markets) generated are depicted in Figure 17.2.
-In each market, buyers and sellers' trading strategies evolved with genetic programming, whose control parameters are specified in Table 17.1 and 17.2.
+The 20 tokenvalue tables (markets) generated are depicted in Fig. 2.
+In each market, buyers and sellers' trading strategies evolved with genetic programming, whose control parameters are specified in Table 1.